 Two and a half years later their project was complete and they moved into their hand made log home.
 This led them to a lifestyle of freedom and happiness, and many more building projects!
 From gardens to outbuildings, an addition to the house, to building the straw bale studio, the projects still continue!
 For many years now they have hosted young people from around the world, through an exchange program, to come and stay with them.
 These people learn, hands on, the skills of natural building, organic gardening, and living a life that relies respectfully on the land.
 Rick & Wendy continue to teach and inspire others at the Rhythmwood Learning Centre.

-About the Bruce Peninsula
+About the Saugeen/Bruce Peninsula

-Located in the Great Lakes region of Ontario, Canada, the Bruce Peninsula is the traditional land of the Anishnaabe Saugeen First Nations and the Chippewas of Nawash.
+Located in the Great Lakes region of Ontario, Canada, the Saugeen Peninsula is the traditional land of the Anishnaabe Saugeen First Nations and the Chippewas of Nawash.
 It is a place of incredible wild beauty that is surrounded by the turquoise waters of Georgian Bay and Lake Huron.
 It contains two national parks (one of them an underwater marine park), several nature reserves and a unique bird observatory.
 The rugged limestone cliffs of the Niagara Escarpment run up the eastern shoreline and hold a major part of the world renowned Bruce Trail.
-The Bruce Peninsula is a World Biosphere with over 40 species of wild orchids and the oldest trees east of the Rockies.
+The Saugeen Peninsula is a World Biosphere with over 40 species of wild orchids and the oldest trees east of the Rockies.
 It is also a Dark Sky Preserve where you will see the most incredible night skies!